Loading...

 Mosquito repellent and biodegradable hygiene products can be bought in the village shop, as well as in the nearby villages.

-The school serves yummy, vegetarian meals (a snack and lunch) based on fruits and vegetables, lentils, beans, legumes, rice-based pasta, and cooked veggies.
-The meals are simplified to meet all the children’s tastes.
+The school serves yummy, vegetarian meals (a snack and lunch) that are simplified to meet all the children’s tastes.

-The Wild Treats is a raw bar also located in the village center, and serves juices, smoothies, chocolates, light meals, and more.
+Wild Treats is a raw bar also located in the village center and serves juices, smoothies, chocolates, light meals, and more.

 The Jungle Shop carries organic fruits and vegetables, dry goods, hygiene products, and more.
 Many items are created by members of the village.